You are listening to the Sean Hannity Radio Show Podcast.

 It's one thing if you tax a little bit higher, but you're paying down national debt.

-It's it's totally unacceptable when you have debt rising and you have taxes rising and you have every other expense in your life rising, right?
+It's totally unacceptable when you have debt rising and you have taxes rising and you have every other expense in your life rising, right?

 I mean, that's a recipe for disaster.

-I think we're gonna win this.
+I think we're going to win this.

-I mean, it's future generations of of Americans, and I don't mean to sound you know trivial in in in saying it that way, but it's crazy.
+And I don't mean to sound trivial in saying it that way, but it's crazy.

 I mean, it's absolutely crazy.